keymapperorg/KeyMapper/docs/user-guide/keymaps.md

 Refer to the [Quick Start Guide](../quick-start.md) for help with creating key maps.
 This page gives more detail about every option.

+Make sure to save :fontawesome-solid-save: your key map after applying these changes.

 ## Trigger